Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Supplementary Material

 \begin{quote} Task: For an object/concept name and country name provided, very concisely provide up to 10 visual features that can distinguish that object in a photo taken in that specific country.
 The key is to make sure the descriptions capture an object’s key visual attributes and properties across the country.
 Examples include colors, textures, shapes, materials used, parts/components, common context/background, size, and possible designs/forms across the country.
-Consider common attributes specific to objects in that country and ensure descriptor diversity to represent regions with low socioeconomic status.

-These are strict output requirements: \\ - Each description should be simple and interpretable by a child \\ - Use only a few words per descriptor \\ - Start directly in the form of a bulleted list \\ - The output should complete this sentence: ``A/an $<$object$>$ which (is/has/etc.)'' \\ - Be specific, qualifying with visual adjectives, and do not be vague or general at all \\ - Adjectives like ``unique''/``diverse''/``distinctive'' are not specific enough to help distinguish an object in a photo, so do not use them \\ - Specific EX: ``red color'', ``small size'', ``wooden hand'' \\ Use this example as a reference... \\ To tell there is a bathtub in a photo in Japan, the following visual features are helpful: \\ - short in length and deep \\ - square shape \\ - wooden, plastic, or steel material \\ - white or brown color \\ - benches on side \\ - next to shower \\ Now complete:\\ To tell there is $<$object$>$ in a photo in $<$country$>$, the following visual features are helpful: \end{quote}
+Consider common attributes specific to objects in that country and ensure descriptor diversity to represent regions with low socioeconomic status. \\ These are strict output requirements: \\ - Each description should be simple and interpretable by a child \\ - Use only a few words per descriptor \\ - Start directly in the form of a bulleted list \\ - The output should complete this sentence: ``A/an $<$object$>$ which (is/has/etc.)'' \\ - Be specific, qualifying with visual adjectives, and do not be vague or general at all \\ - Adjectives like ``unique''/``diverse''/``distinctive'' are not specific enough to help distinguish an object in a photo, so do not use them \\ - Specific EX: ``red color''/``small size''/``wooden hand'' \\ Use this example as a reference... \\ To tell there is a bathtub in a photo in Japan, the following visual features are helpful: \\ - short in length and deep \\ - square shape \\ - wooden, plastic, or steel material \\ - white or brown color \\ - benches on side \\ - next to shower \\ Now complete:\\ To tell there is $<$object$>$ in a photo in $<$country$>$, the following visual features are helpful: \end{quote}

-Table \ref{table:supp_chatgpt} shows our findings comparing \textit{gpt-3.5-turbo} vs. \textit{davinci-003} with our geography knowledge regularization method. \textit{davinci-003} is clearly the top LLM with respect to ViT-B/16, but results are more comparable with RN50.
+Table \ref{table:supp_chatgpt} shows our findings comparing \textit{gpt-3.5-turbo} vs. \textit{davinci-003} with geography knowledge regularization. \textit{davinci-003} is clearly the top LLM with respect to ViT-B/16, but results are more comparable with RN50.
 We leave a more rigid comparison study of LLM world knowledge for future work.

 \textbf{Experiment: America as source.} We test America as a different source than Europe and show results in Table \ref{table:rb3}.
 The results show improvements across target continents, exhibiting that our approach generalizes to other sources.